Other / mixed grade configuration · Lester, AL

 How many students attend Sugar Creek Elementary School?

 Sugar Creek Elementary School has 631 students enrolled.
-It is a other school in Lester, AL.
+It is a public school in Lester, AL.

 What is the student-teacher ratio at Sugar Creek Elementary School?